How to Use Vitamin C + Retinol in Your Skin Care Routine

 • Brightens the skin

-The only potential drawback of retinol is that it can irritate the skin, especially for people prone to sensitivity.
+The only potential drawback of retinol is that it can irritate and dry out the skin, especially for people prone to sensitivity.
+People with sensitive skin can still use retinol but only in moderation to avoid further dryness or skin dulling.

 What factors into combining vitamin C and retinol?